Afro D and Global Soundwaves – Where traditional roots meet modern funk, a local group you can’t miss.

 Jake Blount is an award-winning banjoist, fiddler, singer, and scholar based in Providence, RI.
 He is half of the internationally touring duo Tui, a 2020 Strathmore Artist in Residence, and a board member of Bluegrass Pride.
 He specializes in the music of Black and indigenous communities in the southeastern United States, and in the regional style of Ithaca, New York.
 He foregrounds the experiences of queer people and people of color in his work.

 Bryan Wilson & Family are bringing their celebration of Spiritual Soul to the festival for the first time.

-Dom Flemons (Folk, Americana, Blues) is back!
-GRAMMY Award Winner, Two-Time EMMY Nominee, and 2019 WAMMIE Award Winner, known as “The American Songster,” his repertoire covers over 100 years of American folklore, ballads, and tunes.
+Dom Flemons is back!
+Grammy Award Winner, Two-Time Emmy Nominee, and 2019 Wammie Award Winner, known as “The American Songster,” his repertoire covers over 100 years of American folklore, ballads, and tunes.

 Fiddle Sax Fusion offers Blues-infused takes on Old-Time and Irish fiddle tunes and folk hymns.

 Flamenco Jazz Collective – Directors Alyssa Teijeiro-Ficht (dance) and Brian Stark (music) are working with students in a new music and dance ensemble dedicated to high-quality Flamenco education and performance in Champaign-Urbana and surrounding areas.Together they are developing a traditional and innovative repertoire for performance.

 GoldenOak is an Indie Soul-Folk band fronted by sibling duo Zak and Lena Kendall.
 The group’s latest album “Room to Grow”- released in June – is a 10-song reflection of the emotional and physical impacts of the climate crisis.

 Horseshoe Bender – A high-strung honky tonk band that’ll have your feet hitting the dance floor for sure.